-- Dean is almost as excited about the water pressure in the "Letter's shower" as he was about the steam shower in "Bugs".
+- Continuity Nod: Dean is almost as excited about the water pressure in the bunker's shower as he was about the steam shower in "Bugs" (S01, E08).

-- Chekhov's Gun: The red leather ledger being completed in the teaser.
+- Chekhov's Gun: The red leather ledger in the teaser.

-- Defiant to the End: Rabbi Bass, knowing he's being tailed by a Nazi necromancer, finally calls him out and dares him to kill him.
+- Defiant to the End: Rabbi Bass, knowing he's being tailed by a Nazi necromancer, calls him out and dares him to kill him.
 When the Nazi does so, he dies laughing in the Nazi's face.
 As a religious Jew, he probably should have been saying the Shema.
 Still awesome, though.

-- Final Solution: The plan to close all Hell Gates permanently trapping all demons in hell, the hunter tendency to kill anything supernatural such as the Golem itself, and the fact that hunters have nearly exterminated all of certain types of supernatural beings, take on Unfortunate Implications in this episode, which also features Nazis and a Holocaust survivor.
+- Final Solution: The plan to close all Hell Gates permanently, trapping all demons in Hell, the hunter tendency to kill anything supernatural, such as the golem itself, and the fact that hunters have nearly exterminated certain types of supernatural beings take on Unfortunate Implications in this episode, which features Nazis and a Holocaust survivor.

-- Genocide Backfire: The rabbis of Vitebsk, Belarus, ended up creating a Golem that devastated the Nazi base.
+- Genocide Backfire: The rabbis of Vitsyebsk, Belarus ended up creating a golem that devastated the Nazi base.